mozilla-services/antenna/docs/architecture.rst

    It generates a crash id.

-   It returns the crash id to the breakpad client.
+   It returns the crash id to the crash reporter client.

-3. The ``BreakpadSubmitterResource`` tosses the crash in the ``crashmover_save_queue``.
+3. The ``BreakpadSubmitterResource`` tosses the crash in the ``crashmover_queue``.
-   It tosses the crash in the ``crashmover_save_queue``.
+   It tosses the crash in the ``crashmover_queue``.

 4. At this point, the HTTP conversation is done and the connection ends.

-5. ... time passes depending on how many things are in the ``crashmover_save_queue``.
+5. ... time passes depending on how many things are in the ``crashmover_queue``.

-6. A crashmover coroutine frees up, pulls the crash out of the ``crashmover_save_queue``, and then tries to save it to whatever crashstorage class is set up.
+6. A crashmover coroutine frees up, pulls the crash out of the ``crashmover_queue``, and then tries to save it to whatever crashstorage class is set up.
 If it's :everett:comp:`S3CrashStorage`, then it saves it to AWS S3.

+   If the save is successful, then the coroutine publishes the crash report id to the AWS SQS standard queue for processing.

-   If the save is successful, then the coroutine moves on to the next crash in the queue.
+   If publishing is successful, the coroutine moves on to the next crash in the queue.

-   If the save is not successful, the coroutine puts the crash back in the queue and moves on with the next crash.
+   If the save or publish is not successful, the coroutine puts the crash back in the queue and moves on with the next crash.

 Diagnostics